New York City Subway rolling stock: "R"-prefixed orders

-Cars purchased by the City of New York since the inception of the IND and for the other divisions beginning in 1948 are identified by the letter "R" followed by a number; e.g.: R46.
+Cars purchased by the City of New York since the inception of the IND and for the other divisions beginning in 1948 are identified by the letter "R" followed by a number, e.g., R46.
 This number is the contract number under which the cars were purchased.
-Cars with nearby contract numbers (e.g.: R1 through R10, or R21 through R36, or R143 through R179) may be virtually identical, simply being purchased under different contracts.
+Cars with nearby contract numbers (e.g., R1 through R9, or R21 through R36, or R143 through R179) may be virtually identical, simply being purchased under different contracts.

 The New York City Board of Transportation settled on a system of documentation that is still in place under MTA New York City Transit.
-This included a prefix letter or letters that indicated the Department that the specific documentation, followed by a series of numbers of a length defined by the specific department concerned.
+This included a prefix letter or letters that indicated the department that the specific documentation, followed by a series of numbers of a length defined by the specific department concerned.
 For example, the Surface Department used the letter "S", while the Rapid Transit Department used the letter "R".
 A new R- number is assigned for any vehicle purchase involving a bidding process.
 Since the 1970s, the system has suffered from "R- inflation" going through only 46 R- numbers in its first 40 years, but over 114 in its subsequent 30.
 Possible reasons include an increased number of specialized maintenance vehicles that were previously made in house or a lower floor for requiring a formal bidding process to reduce waste and abuse.

-Disposal at sea

-In 2001, the New York City Transit Authority started disposing of retired subway cars by dumping them at sea to create artificial reefs, with the intention of promoting marine life.
-This option was chosen because it was less expensive than removing asbestos from the cars; the asbestos was determined to not be a hazard in the ocean.
-Further, the artificial reefs would provide environmental and economic benefits, such as providing shelter for marine animals and creating new fishing opportunities.
-The first reef constructed was Redbird Reef in Delaware.
-Eventually, multiple states received retired subway cars for reefs.
-The program was discontinued in 2010, after more than 2,500 cars were reefed, because newer cars contained more plastic, which was too expensive to economically remove before reefing.

-Current fleet
+Fleet listing

 Maintenance vehicles

 Various kinds of cars are used for maintenance work, including flatcars and vacuum trains.